bcgov/ols-geocoder/geocoder-developer-guide.md

 <br><br>
 <a name=aboutfaults></a>
-## About Faults
+## About faults
-The faults property in a resource response is a list of one or more faults.
+The *faults* property in a resource response is a list of one or more address match faults.
 Each fault has the following sub-properties:

 |Fault Property|Description|Example
 |--|--|--|